 Things to Do at Old Bar NSW

 Pick up some local produce and head to Saltwater Picnic Area.
 Take a walk along Five Islands Walking Track and keep your eyes open for the local wildlife, including carpet pythons, monitor lizards and red-neck wallabies.

 The nearby, Headland Walking Track is a short stroll through rainforest to the headland with views out over Saltwater Beach, Khappinghat Creek and Pacific Ocean.
 You can swim, surf, relax and fish at the adjacent Saltwater beach, Khappinghat Creek or the nearby Wallabi Beach.

 Where to Stay at Old Bar NSW

-Boogie Woogie Beach House is boutique accommodation inspired by the world’s most initiative and influential musicians.
-Each unique guest room is individually styled and designed with modern amenities, free movies and fully stocked minibar.
+Boogie Woogie Beach House is a boutique accommodation inspired by the world’s most initiative and influential musicians.
+Each unique guest room is individually styled and designed with modern amenities, free movies and a fully stocked minibar.

 Situated 100 metres from the beach, inside a historic building, the Boogie Woogie Beach House offers a unique style developed by artists and designers.
 Blonde Family Room inspired by the great rock goddess ‘Blondie’ with bath, balcony, kitchenette and sofa.
-One queen bed and a bunk bed with two king single beds, comfortably sleeps 4 people.
-Surf Shack Room inspired by sea born adventures with balcony, kitchenette and sofa.
+One queen bed and a bunk bed with two king single beds comfortably sleeps 4 people.
+Surf Shack Room inspired by sea-born adventures with balcony, kitchenette and sofa.
 One queen bed and two bunk beds each with two king single beds, comfortably sleeps 6 people.

 See Part 2 | 5 Day Family Friendly Road-Trip | Brisbane To Sydney | Click Here